OngLHDominique/PickEdge-MLBB-Hero-Counter/README.md

 # PickEdge-MLBB-Hero-Counter
 <p>
-  PickEdge is a counter-pick tool for a game called Mobile Legends: Bang Bang.
+  PickEdge - MLBB Hero Counter is a counter-pick tool for a game called Mobile Legends: Bang Bang.
 The goal is to allow players to utilise this during the ban-pick phase which is time sensitive, deciding which hero counters the enemy's picks is half strategy, half guesswork.
 PickEdge will eliminate the guesswork.
 </p>

 <p>